MadChazo/HW9-professional-README-generator/README.md

 ## Usage

+Before use, make sure to run the `npm install` command to install the required npm package for this application.
 To invoke the application, make sure you are in the directory containing the index.js file in your CLI, then use the command `node index.js`.
 You will be prompted to enter information that you want to include in your README, section by section.
 I recommend typing out some of the longer responses, such as your project description or user instructions, in a text editor first and copy-pasting it into the command line.
 I will provide below a list of prompts so that you can write your responses out ahead of time if you wish.
+See sampleREADME.md for an idea of how the finished product will look.

 • Enter the title of your project.
 • Enter a description of your project.